 Type 1 diabetes is a type of diabetes characterized by little or no production of insulin by pancreas.
 It is also known as insulin-dependent diabetes, and genetic factors play a major role in this type of diabetes.
 It is characterized by symptoms such as high blood sugar, increased thirst and frequent urination.

 2. What are the symptoms associated with type 1 diabetes?

 The primary symptoms associated with type 1 diabetes are as follows:

 - Frequent urination

-3. What are the self-care tips to manage type 1 diabetes?
+3. What are the causes of type 1 diabetes?

-5. What is the duration of treatment for type 1 diabetes?
+5. Whom should I consult for the management of type 1 diabetes?

 An endocrinologist whose specialisation is in the management of metabolic and hormonal disorders should be consulted for the management of type 1 diabetes.